barbararovigo/neoj4/README.md

 `match (m:Movie) where m.title = 'Forrest Gump' remove m.lengthMinutes`

 8.16: Retrieve the node to confirm that the property has been removed.
-``
+`match (m:Movie) where m.title = 'Forrest Gump' return m`

 8.17: Remove a property from a Person node.
+`match (p:Person) where p.name = 'Robin Wright' remove p.birthPlace`

 8.18: Retrieve the node to confirm that the property has been removed.
+``

 Exercício 9 – Creating relationships